-- Disabled Student Services Office or DSS : Every college and university that accepts federal dollars (nearly all schools) has a DSS Office that works to ensure that students with documented disabilities receive the accommodations they need.
-Unlike public school where it is the responsibility of the school district to assess students and provide services, at the post-secondary level, it is the student's responsibility to disclose the disability and ask for the accommodations he/she needs.
-Accommodations might include: note-taker, lab assistant, group lab assignments; classrooms moved to an accessible location; extra exam time; scanning services; computer with special assistive technology such as on-screen keyboard, voice input, trackball mouse, and textbooks on CD.
+Disabled Student Services Office or DSS: Every college and university that accepts federal dollars (nearly all schools) has a DSS Office that works to ensure that students with documented disabilities receive the accommodations they need.
+Unlike public schools where it is the responsibility of the school district to assess students and provide services, at the post-secondary level, it is the student's responsibility to disclose the disability and ask for the accommodations he/she needs.
+Accommodations might include: note-taker, lab assistant, group lab assignments; classrooms moved to an accessible location; extra exam time; scanning services; computer with special assistive technology such as an on-screen keyboard, voice input, trackball mouse, and textbooks on CD

-- Ticket to Hire : Ticket to Hire is a free national referral service to assist employers in hiring motivated, qualified workers with disabilities from the Social Security Administration's Ticket to Work Program.
+Ticket to Hire: Ticket to Hire is a free national referral service to assist employers in hiring motivated, qualified workers with disabilities from the Social Security Administration's Ticket to Work Program.
 Ticket to Hire is a recruiting resource for employers that links employers to Employment Networks in their community that have job-ready candidates.
 You must be receiving services from an Employment Network or State Vocational Rehabilitation Agency in order to be referred for a job from Ticket to Hire.
-Employers, Employment Networks, and State Vocational Rehabilitation Agencies can learn more about TICKET TO HIRE by calling 1-866-TTW-HIRE, or 1-866-889-4473 (V/TTY) or e-mail at email@example.com.
-Also, see www.earnworks.com/tth.asp.
+Employers, Employment Networks, and State Vocational Rehabilitation Agencies can learn more about TICKET TO HIRE by calling 1-866-TTW-HIRE, or 1-866-889-4473 (V/TTY) or e-mail Ticket to Hire.
+Also, see www.earnworks.com/tth.asp

-- "Sarah Goes to College:" "Sarah Goes to College" is an informative and inspirational article about a young woman with FOP and how she finds the accommodations and financial support she needs to attend college and live on campus.
-The story shows how determination, perseverence, and a long to-do list can bring you to your goal.
+- "Sarah Goes to College:" This is an informative and inspirational article about a young woman with FOP and how she finds the accommodations and financial support she needs to attend college and live on campus.
+The story shows how determination, perseverance, and a long to-do list can bring you to your goal.
 It was published in the IFOPA's 2004 newsletters.
-To read it, go to page 7 of the following: http://depts.washington.edu/healthtr/notebook/14Transition%20Stories.doc
+Read the full article here.

 SAT Test Accommodations